A note on \'etale atlases for Artin stacks and Lie groupoids, Poisson structures and quantisation: Introduction

 which we think of as functions on stacky affine schemes.
 These should not be confused with the CDGAs arising as functions on derived affine schemes, in which the objects are chain algebras, with differentials mapping the other way.
+In the differentiable setting, we impose the additional condition that $B^0$ should be the ring of functions on a $\cC^{\infty}$-space and that the first differential should be a $\cC^{\infty}$ derivation; NQ manifolds then correspond to finitely generated, locally free objects, and are probably the most studied incarnation.
+There are similar generalisations to analytic settings, using Stein spaces and analytic derivations.

-There is a cosimplicial denormalisation functor $D$ from such CDGAs to cosimplicial commutative rings, which can be used to extend any sheaf, stack or simplicial hypersheaf $\fX$ over $\Q$ naturally to a functor $D_*\fX$ on these stacky affine schemes.
+In order to compare these CDGAs $B^{\bt}$ with more conventional geometric objects, we exploit the cosimplicial denormalisation functor $D$ from such CDGAs to cosimplicial commutative rings (Definition \ref{Ddef}).
+This sends a stacky affine scheme to a simplicial scheme, or an NQ manifold to a simplicial $\cC^{\infty}$-space.
+Its output is highly singular, with $\Spec D^nB$ being an $n$-nilpotent thickening of $\Spec B^0$.
+For any sheaf, stack or simplicial hypersheaf $\fX$ over $\Q$, this naturally gives rise to a functor $D_*\fX$ on these stacky affine schemes (Definition \ref{Dlowerdef}).
 The power of this construction lies in the fact that when $\fX$ is an Artin $n$-stack, $D_*\fX$ admits an atlas by stacky affines (Theorem \ref{mainthm}) which is some sense \'etale.
-For example, an \'etale atlas for $D_*(BG)$ is given by the Chevalley--Eilenberg CDGA of the Lie algebra $\g$.
+For example, an \'etale atlas for $D_*(BG)$ is given by the Chevalley--Eilenberg CDGA of the Lie algebra $\g$, with its \v Cech nerve taking a similar form (Example \ref{DstarYoverG}).

-Since $D_*$ has good descent properties (Corollary \ref{gooddescent}) for Artin $n$-stacks, structures such as quasi-coherent sheaves on $\fX$ can be formulated in terms of structures on $D_*\fX$ (\S \ref{qcohsn}).
-A further consequence of Theorem \ref{mainthm} is that in order to define a new structure on an Artin $n$-stack $\fX$, it suffices to define it on the small site of stacky affines which are \'etale over $D_*\fX$.
-Since tangent modules are functorial with respect to \'etale morphisms of stacky affines, this allows us efficiently to formulate shifted Poisson structures, differential operators and quantisations for Artin stacks in terms of the small \'etale site of $D_*\fX$ (\S \ref{consequencesn}).
+The consequences of Theorem \ref{mainthm} tend in two main directions.
+The first direction, exploited extensively in several works listed in the bibliography, is the formulation of concepts such as Poisson structures and deformation quantisations for Artin stacks and Lie groupoids.
+The theorem means that in order to define a new structure on an Artin $n$-stack $\fX$, it suffices to define it on the small site of stacky affines which are \'etale over $D_*\fX$.
+Since tangent modules are functorial with respect to \'etale morphisms of stacky affines (local diffeomorphisms of NQ-manifolds in the differentiable setting), this allows us efficiently to formulate shifted Poisson structures, differential operators and deformation quantisations for Artin stacks in terms of the small \'etale site of $D_*\fX$ (\S \ref{consequencesn}).